 Acupuncture is a safe, painless and effective way to treat a variety of ailments such as migraines, influenza, anxiety, allergies, inflammation and back pain.
 It can also be used as adjunctive care for other conditions such as carpal tunnel, tennis elbow, stroke and rheumatoid arthritis.
 Acupuncture releases endorphins, which are natural painkilling hormones, so some patients may experience relief from musculoskeletal pain without the use of traditional medications.
 Acupuncture is also highly compatible with chiropractic care and can help speed up the pain management process.

-Both Dr. Osborne & Dr. Daniels are Certified Chiropractic Acupuncturists.
+Both Dr. Osborne & Dr. Meyer are Certified Chiropractic Acupuncturists.